maliahavlicek/ci_hackathon_july_2020/README.md

 ### Features to be implemented

 1. **React to posts and photos** - choose from 3 different reactions - thumbs up, heart and a star
+1. **Daily Prompts** - Build a queue of daily prompts to encourage interaction and doesn't leave elderly users waiting politely to be interacted with
+1. **Edit Message Post** - allow users to change their posts, especially if there was a typo, or to remove it
+1. **Edit Image Post** - allow users to change their posts, especially if they uploaded the wrong one, or to remove it

 ## Wireframes and Mockups